 Your First Alert to clouds and the chance of rain

 MEMPHIS, Tenn.
-(WMC) - A southerly flow aloft if driving Gulf moisture and clouds into the Mid-South making for periods of overcast and increasing rain chances.
-Despite the flow, rain chance remain slim for now, but clouds will continue to stream into the area.
+(WMC) - Clouds continue to stream into the Mid-South this evening, but will break tomorrow before returning Friday along with a chance of rain.
+However, the better chance of widespread rain will move in next week.

-TONIGHT: Mostly Cloudy with a light East wind and overnight lows in the upper 40s to lower 50s.
+TONIGHT: Mostly Cloudy with a light East wind and overnight lows in the low to mid 50s.

-WEDNESDAY: Mostly Cloudy with a slight chance of a stray shower along with an East wind at 5 to 10 MPH and afternoon highs in the mid to upper 60s.
+THURSDAY: Partly Cloudy with a Southeast wind at 5 to 10 MPH and afternoon highs in the upper 60s to lower 70s.

 Ron Childers